Whenever I make these chewy gluten free snickerdoodles, they barely last one day. Personally, I ate like four snickerdoodles in one day.

 Before I start I will say there are two keys to this recipe.
 They will be noted in all caps below 🙂

 Soften the butter in the microwave for about 20 seconds.
 In a large bowl, whisk together the butter, coconut sugar, egg, and vanilla.
+Or, check out my favorite trick for How to Soften Butter!

 Then add the almond flour, arrowroot flour, cinnamon, baking soda, and salt.
 Whisk again until combined.